Black Hole Solutions in Non-Minimally Coupled Weyl Connection Gravity: Reissner--Nordstrøm-Like Black Hole

-In this section, we will analyze black hole solutions of the form of Reissner-Nordstrøm, i.e., black holes which are static, have mass and electric charge.
-In order to describe the gravitational field outside a charged, non-rotating, spherically symmetric body, we consider the electrostatic four-potential $\Phi_\mu=(-\phi(r),0,0,0)$, with $\phi(r)$ the scalar potential.
-Using the relation (\ref{Tensor_Eletro}), it is possible to see that $\mathcal{L}^{^{(EM)}}=\frac{1}{2} e^{-\alpha(r)-\nu(r)} \phi'(r)^2$ and the energy momentum-tensor is such that
+In this section, we will analyze black hole solutions of the form of Reissner--Nordstrøm, i.e.,~black holes which are static and have mass and electric charge.
+In order to describe the gravitational field outside a charged, non-rotating, spherically symmetric body, we consider the electrostatic four-potential $\Phi_\mu=(-\phi(r),0,0,0)$, with~$\phi(r)$ as the scalar potential.
+Using the relation (\ref{Tensor_Eletro}), it is possible to see that $\mathcal{L}^{^{(EM)}}=\frac{1}{2} e^{-\alpha(r)-\nu(r)} \phi'(r)^2$, and the energy momentum-tensor is such that